Consular Assistance to Victims of Crime

-If you are the victim of a crime in a foreign country, it can be a devastating and traumatic experience.
-While no one can undo the emotional trauma, physical injury, or financial loss you may have experienced, our Special Consular Services Sections in Germany are ready to help.
+Being a victim of a crime in a foreign country, can be a devastating and traumatic experience.
+While no one can undo the emotional trauma, physical injury, or financial loss you may have experienced, our Special Consular Services units in Germany are ready to help.
 We are very concerned about violent crimes committed against U.S. citizens in Germany.
 We will help you in managing the practical consequences of being a crime victim, and provide you with information about contacting the local criminal justice system, as well as other resources for crime victims abroad and in the United States.
-Our offices can help you in finding appropriate medical care, contacting family or friends on your behalf, and explaining how funds can be transferred.
-We can also help you to better understand the criminal justice system in Germany, which is very different from the system in the United States.

-- Help you finding shelter, food or clothing
+- Help you in finding shelter, food or clothing.

-- Provide information about crime victim assistance resources in your state of residence if you are returning to the U.S.
+- Provide information about crime victim assistance resources in your state of residence, if you are returning to the United States.

 - Weißer Ring: Relief organization for victims of crimes.